-Active alarms will also be displayed in the Home screen.
-The descriptor for an active alarm will alternate with the charger operating mode in the lower line of the Home screen.
-If multiple alarms are present, all descriptors will scroll across the display.
+across the display.
 Alarms and operating mode will alternate in the Home screen until all alarms are cleared.
 Unacknowledged alarms are indicated by a flashing Alarm LED.
-A steadily glowing LED indicates that an alarm has occurred and has been acknowledged.
+A steadily glowing LED indicates that alarm has occurred and have been acknowledged.
 Acknowledge alarms by pressing any button on the keypad.